iltStudent13/practice-weektwo/README.md

 ## Contents

-- **function.py**: A Python function that prompts the user for their name and returns a personalized greeting message.
+- **function.py**: A Python function that prompts the user for their name, validates the input (ensuring it's not empty, whitespace-only, or purely numeric), and returns a personalized greeting message.

 ## Usage